Northern Pike — Research & Methodology (v3)

 - Night-vs-day “night preference”: not used; Kuparinen (2010) compares daytime vs dusk, not night activity.

 - Fake visible point rows: not used.
-Pike now shows direct `Dusk`, `Wind`, and `Moon` rows plus a truthful neutral `Pike day scale` row instead of fake displayed-score shares.
+Pike shows direct

 Key definitions & verification sources